 Because patients with narcissistic disorder need to be admired, their self-esteem depends on the positive regard of others and is thus usually very fragile.
 People with this disorder are often watching to see what others think of them and evaluating how well they are doing.
 They are sensitive to and bothered by the criticism of others and by failure, which makes them feel humiliated and defeated.
 They may respond with rage or contempt, or they may viciously counterattack.
 Or they may withdraw or outwardly accept the situation in an effort to protect their sense of self-importance (grandiosity).
 They may avoid situations in which they can fail.

-Diagnosis of NPD
+Diagnosis of Narcissistic Personality Disorder

 A persistent pattern of grandiosity, need for admiration, and lack of empathy